-Cape May is the last place that the entire family went to before we start going back to our homes.
+Cape May, New Jersey is the last place that the entire family went to before we start going back to our homes.
 Only a few hours away from tito’s (uncle) house, we stopped at The Lobster House to grab some lunch.
 I’ve been looking forward to this day because of the good weather, crabs, and beach!
 I tried the soft shell crab and crab cakes, it was sooooo good.

 I love how it was bright, sunny, and warm for the entire day.
 It felt nice to finally see the beach after a year of living in Sweden.
 The beach we went to somehow gave a vibe that I am in the Philippines — clear water, fine sands, and surrounded by Filipinos.

 I realized how this trip to the US brought everyone together (one family lives in the US, and the rest are in the Philippines).
-They even said that for the first time, the entire family is altogether.
+They even said that for the first time, the entire family is all together.
 I get how difficult it must be to be away from the rest of the family.
 Anyway, it feels good to know that I am also very welcome in Miguel’s family.

 The Merry Widow